zsk612/tp/docs/UserGuide.md

 Example: `end`

 ### 3.2.
 Profile Menu
-Profile Menu manages your profile including your name, age and physique data.
+Profile Menu manages your profile including your name, physique data and expected daily calories intake.

 #### 3.2.1.
 Viewing help: `help`
 The program will show a message explaining which commands are available Profile Menu.